 Cross-team collaboration is the practice of bringing together employees from different teams to work together to achieve a shared goal.
-For example, to complete a major marketing campaign, a team of writers and designers are required, as they have to create the materials.
-But additionally, the voice of consultants from your product, IT, or web development team could be beneficial to help with roll-out and implementation of campaign assets.
+For example, to complete a major marketing campaign, a team of writers and designers is required because they are the ones who have to create the materials.
+But additionally, the voice of consultants from your product, IT, or web development team could be beneficial to help with the roll-out and implementation of campaign assets.

-There are many benefits unique to the experience that employees have when collaborating across other teams.
-People get familiar with new parts of the company and how they work.
-They draw on the expertise of others.
-And problems are solved faster through the collective input of numerous experts.
+There are many benefits to fostering collaboration across teams.
+People become familiar with new and previously unknown parts of the company and how they work.
+They draw on the expertise of others – consequently, problems are solved faster through the collective input of numerous experts.

 But collaboration isn’t a skill that comes naturally in life, let alone in the workplace.
 Though you can hope that people will work together well, there are common issues that could arise.
-For example, if you throw everyone into a room together, it’s likely that they might have different working styles, meaning they could disagree on workflow to get the job done.
-And just because colleagues get along socially, they might not have learned each others preferred pace or processes.
+For example, if you throw everyone into a room together, it’s likely that they might have different working styles, meaning they could disagree on the workflow to use to get the job done.
+And just because colleagues get along socially, doesn't mean they know each other's preferred pace or processes.